mab2zq/updated_instructions/Basic-instructions.md

 I wrote some scripts to automate/standardize the process of creating SLURM jobs for preprocessing and radiomic feature extraction.

 ### Edit the templates
+Following unresolved complications with Rivanna after maintenance in the original processing designs, we are now only running the radiomics script
+* `sbrt_radiomics/src/radiomics/one_off/binned_in_z/radiomics.sh

+So the template (given below) for generating radiomics slurm files must have the change directory command give the new path
+* `sbrt_radiomics/slurm/radiomics_template_slurm.txt`

+OLD (delete this one)
+* `cd sbrt_radiomics/src/radiomics`

+New (replace with this one)
+* `cd sbrt_radiomics/src/radiomics/one_off/binned_in_z`

 On line 5 of the following files, please put your email after `--mail-user=`:
 * `sbrt_radiomics/slurm/preprocess_template_slurm.txt`
 * `sbrt_radiomics/slurm/radiomics_template_slurm.txt`